coq/ceps/text/separate-compilation.md

 # Proposed Semantics

-This proposal introduces the concept of an interface file with a `.vi` extension.
+In this section, we describe the meaning of our Coq extension: instead of suggesting an implementation strategy, we sketch a *Gallina*-level semantics, to be taken as an informal specification.

-We think of this file as containing the `Module Type` for the corresponding `.v` file (which contains the `Module` the way it currently does in Coq and Ocaml).
+As a key principle: `.vi` interfaces are meant to hide implementations and support separate compilation in Cardelli's sense.
+Hence, compiling a module `consumer.v` that consumes the interface of `producer.vi` shall not depend (directly or indirectly) on the existence of `producer.v` or its contents.
+As a consequence, no change to `producer.v` can affect whether `consumer.v` typechecks.

-`.vi` interfaces are meant to hide implementations and support separate compilation in Cardelli's sense.
-Hence, a module `consumer.v` that consumes the interface of `producer.vi` shall be compiled without inspecting either `producer.v`, any build product from `producer.v`, or even the existence of `producer.v`.
-As a consequence, no change to `producer.v** can affect whether `consumer.v** typechecks.
+More concretely, our semantics for compiling top-level module (say, `lib`) distinguishes three scenarios, depending on the existence of:

-In this section, we focus on the *Gallina*-level semantics focusing on the equivalent mathematical formulations.
+- both `lib.vi` and `lib.v`;
-We delay consideration of universes until the relevant subsection.
+- only `lib.v`;

-With the new file type, we have three situations to consider: both a `.vi` and a `.v` file, only a `.v` file, and only a `.vi` file.
+- or only `lib.vi`.

 ## Both a `.vi` and `.v` File
 An example of a `.vi` and `.v` file for a simple module would be the following: